-The successful bidder for the Notes may request that such Notes be issued in the form of one fully registered physical certificate, rather than in book-entry form through the facilities of The Depository Trust Company.
-The successful bidder seeking the issuance of Notes in this manner shall bear any and all costs of any re-registration or transfer of such Notes from time to time.
-Any bidder seeking to have Notes issued in the form of fully registered physical certificates, rather than in book-entry form, shall indicate this preference to the City at the time of the submission of the winning bid.
-The City reserves the right to decline any request to issue Notes in non-book entry form if it should determine, in its sole discretion, that issuing Notes in this manner is not in its best interests.
+The successful bidder for the Notes may request that the Notes be issued in the form of one fully registered physical certificate, rather than in book-entry form through the facilities of DTC.
+The successful bidder seeking the issuance of the Notes in this manner shall bear any and all costs of any re-registration or transfer of Notes from time to time.
+Any bidder seeking to have the Notes issued in the form of a fully registered physical certificate or certificates, rather than in bookentry form, shall indicate this preference to the City at the time of the submission of the winning bid.
+The City reserves the right to decline any request to issue the Notes in non-book entry form if it should determine, in its sole discretion, that issuing the Notes in this manner is not in its best interests.